-Students should not bring CDs, audio players, magazines, videos, books, or any other type of media containing inappropriate content, whether it be in word (oral or written) or pictures.
+Students should not bring electronics, magazines, videos, books, or any other type of media containing inappropriate content, whether it be in word (oral or written) or pictures.
 These items will be confiscated from the student and further disciplinary action may be taken by the administration.